kordless/grub-2.0/README.md

 # Grub 2.0
-[Grub "one oh"](https://en.wikipedia.org/wiki/Grub_(search_engine)) was an Open Source search engine designed to distribute the job of gathering content from the web (crawling).
+[Grub "1.0"](https://en.wikipedia.org/wiki/Grub_(search_engine)) was an Open Source search engine designed to distribute the job of gathering content from the web (crawling).
 Grub was purchased and later resold to Wikimedia.
 Grub-2.0 is a further expansion on the idea of decentralizing search processes.
 We may have to rename it, if the bootloader gods will it.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">